dwyl/phoenix-liveview-chat-example/README.md

 ## Authentication

-Currently the name is left to the person to add manually in the form.
+Currently the name field is left to the person to add it manually in the form.
-This work well for this example as people can test the chat feature easily.

-However we can add authentication to the application to have the name field defined automatically.
+In this section we'll add authentication to the application using the dwyl [auth app](https://github.com/dwyl/auth) to prefill the name in the message form.

-We have created our own authentication application (see our [auth app](https://github.com/dwyl/auth)) to make it easier for us to add login feature to any of our apps.

 You need to first to create a new api key at https://dwylauth.herokuapp.com/: